VIRTUAL-K4MI-CLUB/Master/README.md

-link to get back into page: [OwO](https://virtual-k4mi-club.github.io/Master/) º º º
+link to get back into page: [OwO](https://virtual-k4mi-club.github.io/Master/)

+.

+.

-_am I alive in this timeline?.  hmmm....  no matter._ º
+_am I alive in this timeline?   hmmm....  no matter_.

 -----------------------------------------------------------------------------------------------------------------------------------------------------
 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxdevxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ### VK Notez: